microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/intune-shared-alllicensedusersassignmenttarget.md

 ---
 title: "allLicensedUsersAssignmentTarget resource type"
-description: "Represents an assignment to all licensed users in the tenant."
+description: "Represents an assignment to all licensed users in the tenant."author: "tfitzmac"
 ---

 # allLicensedUsersAssignmentTarget resource type